 What is a stroke?

 A stroke, or brain attack, happens when blood flow to your brain is stopped.
-It is an emergency situation.
+It's an emergency situation.
 Call 911 if you think you might be having a stroke or stroke symptoms.

-The brain needs a constant supply of oxygen and nutrients in order to work well.
-If blood supply is stopped even for a short time, this can cause problems.
+The brain needs a constant supply of oxygen and nutrients to work well.
+If the blood supply is stopped even for a short time, this can cause problems.
 Brain cells begin to die after just a few minutes without blood or oxygen.

 When brain cells die, brain function is lost.
 You may not be able to do things that are controlled by that part of the brain.
 For example, a stroke may affect your ability to:

 A stroke can happen to anyone at any time.

 What causes a stroke?

 A stroke is caused when blood flow to your brain is stopped or disrupted.

 There are 2 kinds of stroke, ischemic and hemorrhagic: